KokeCacao/RedstoneTorch/README.md

 | --loadfile | file name you want to load | None |
 | --resume | resume or not  | False |

-We strongly recommand you use some tags to make sure the program runs correctly
+We strongly recommend you use some tags to make sure the program runs correctly
 ```commandline
 cd ~/RedstoneTorch
 python train.py --projecttag test1 --versiontag test1 --resume False